prurph/wdi_10_js_hw_frameworks_research/flight.md

 communicate with one another.

 Flight's creators boast that this makes components "highly portable and easily testable", since each is completely independent of one another.
+This decoupling allows someone to change a single compponent without fear that it will break something elsewhere.
 Testing support is offered for both Jasmine and Mocha, and Flight additionally offers mixins to extend the functionality of existing components.

 The framework strives to impose very little structure, and in fact Flight does not offer a router.
 In this sense Flight is not a "full" framework, rather it